ErikLMeyer/SE-Sprint3-Exercises-Chapter-4/README.md

 about: Some exercies copied down by following allong to Web Development with Express and Node, 2nd
     Edition by Ethan Brown

 node_modules by Node.
-All other code by Ethan Brown from textbook.
+All other code by Ethan Brown from textbook except where noted.

 Required files:

 meadowlark.js, fortune.js, home.handlebars, about.handlebars, 500.handlebars,
-    404.handlebars, main.handlebars, logo.png
+    404.handlebars, main.handlebars, secret.handlebars, links.js, package.json, logo.png